sollecitom/software-product-development-blog/content/posts/2023/2023-11-16-organizational-principles-for-effectiveness.md

 Also, reality is multifaceted and nuanced.
 Everything depends on everything.
 Prescriptive approaches don't cope well with dynamic situations.
 Principles, on the other hand, allow you to deal with uncertainty.

-In hindsight, this blog post turned out to be longer and much harder to write than I originally imagined, so get ready for a rabbit tunnel.

 # How to use these principles

 You can use these principles to design how a company operates.
 While you're designing, check whether the system violates any of the principles.
 If it does, design an alternative one that doesn't.